General Officer Rank Insignia

 Shoulderboards

-indicated General Officer rank via insignia located on the shoulder and
+General Officer rank via insignia located on the shoulder and collar.
+The shoulderboards

-with a base pattern of intertwined gold and silver cording, this base pattern,
+began with a base pattern of intertwined gold and silver cording, this base

-un-adorned with rank pips designated the lowest General officer rank of
+pattern, un-adorned with rank pips designated the lowest General officer rank

-Generalmajor (equivalent to a Brigadier General in the U.S./British
+of Generalmajor (equivalent to a Brigadier General in

-were added consecutively as the rank increased up to a maximum of three pips
+base board pips were added consecutively as the rank increased up to a maximum

 |